finalist/liferay-lam/documentation.md

 Of course this custom field has to exist before you can give it a value here.
 CustomFields is a map where the key is the name of the custom field, and the value is the actual value you want to give it.

-#Pages
+# Pages
 Besides in the context of a site, you can also create, update and delete on their own.
 The syntax is mostly the same, but in this case you also have to pass along the siteKey.
-The following script gives a brief example of creating a page:
+The following script gives a brief example of creating or updating a page:

-	create.page(
+	createOrUpdate.page(
         siteKey: "Fictional Bank",
         privatePage: false,
         nameMap: [